Unsupervised Multi-hop Question Answering by Question Generation: Related Work

-However, over 90\% of questions in SQuAD are simple, single-hop questions~\cite{DBLP:conf/acl/SocherZXM18} without requiring deeper comprehension and reasoning.
-To bridge this gap, a few recent works have started to generate questions that require \textit{multi-hop reasoning}. \citet{DBLP:conf/aaai/Luu20} proposed a multi-state attention mechanism to mimic the multi-hop reasoning process. \citet{DBLP:conf/acl/PanXFCK20} parsed the input passage as a semantic graph to facilitate the reasoning over different entities.
-However, these supervised methods require a large amount of human-written multi-hop questions as training data.
-As multi-hop questions are difficult to create in practice, we propose the first \textit{unsupervised} QG system to generate multi-hop questions without access to any annotated data.
+With the advent of pretraining language models~\cite{DBLP:conf/nips/00040WWLWGZH19}, the challenge of generating single-hop questions similar to SQuAD have largely been addressed.
+QG research has started to generate more complex questions that require deep comprehension and multi-hop reasoning~\cite{DBLP:conf/aaai/Luu20,DBLP:conf/acl/PanXFCK20,DBLP:conf/coling/XiePWKF20,DBLP:conf/www/YuQS020}.
+For example, \citet{DBLP:conf/aaai/Luu20} proposed a multi-state attention mechanism to mimic the multi-hop reasoning process. \citet{DBLP:conf/acl/PanXFCK20} parsed the input passage as a semantic graph to facilitate the reasoning over different entities.
+However, these supervised methods require large amounts of human-written multi-hop questions as training data.
+Instead, we propose the first \textit{unsupervised} QG system to generate multi-hop questions without the need to access those annotated data.